FWCC Club History

 There were those of course who never returned.
 One of these was Dennis Coombes who also lived on Gordon Road.
 In civvy street, Dennis was employed by Fareham U.D.C. as an electrician.
 He joined the Royal Corps of Signals and having survived the fall of Dunkirk in 1940, lost his life in December 1942 when the ship he was being transported on to St. Helena was torpedoed by a u-boat.
 In 1947 his parents donated a trophy to the club in his memory.
 This trophy is still keenly competed for annually ever since.

-With hostilities over, word was circulated that the club was going to reform again, and with a number of pre-war members still keen to enjoy the freedom of the roads once more, a general meeting was called in may 1946, at the home of Vic Prior.
-As a consequence, it was relaunched.
+With hostilities over, word was circulated that the club was going to reform again, and with a number of pre-war members still keen to enjoy the freedom of the roads once more, a general meeting was called in May 1946, at the home of Vic Prior.
+As a consequence, the club was relaunched.
 Weekly club nights resumed at the Golden Lion pub in the High Street, and a programme of events to attract new members was drawn up.

-The first post-war supper and prize presentation was organized by the aptly appointed social secretary; Ken Melhuish.
-He was the owner of the rendezvous café at Southampton Road, Titchfield; the ceremony took place here in January 1948.
+The first post-war supper and prize presentation was organised by the aptly appointed social secretary; Ken Melhuish.
+He was the owner of the Rendezvous Café at Southampton Road, Titchfield; the ceremony took place here in January 1948.
 With austerity still prevailing, a good wholesome stew was very well received by those who attended.
 The individual cost was four shillings (20p.)
 This year saw the appointment of Alan Lush as chairman.
 Alan joined the club in 1936 and today still remains an honorary member.

-The late forties and early fifties saw a resurgence in the clubs fortunes and many talented riders came to the fore such as Johnny Hayles (father of today’s international cyclist Rob Hayles), John Gauntlet, Bernard Whaley, Larry Austin who were all very capable track riders.
+The late forties and early fifties saw a resurgence in the club’s fortunes and many talented riders came to the fore such as Johnny Hayles (father of today’s international cyclist Rob Hayles), John Gauntlet, Bernard Whaley, Larry Austin who were all very capable track riders.
 Time trialists such as the likes of Peter Press, Albert Coffin, John Golding, Freddie Nail, were regularly updating the record books.
-Two of the most outstanding lady competitors at this time was Shelagh Scott, her time trial records stood for many years after her retirement from competition.
-There was also Nellie Ludford, wife of Roy Ludford, who was himself a prolific all round competitor, and record holder before the war.
+Two of the most outstanding lady competitors at this time were Shelagh Scott and Nellie Ludford.
+Shelagh’s time trial records stood for many years after her retirement from competition.
+Nellie was the wife of Roy Ludford, who was himself a prolific all round competitor and record holder before the war.

-At the 1950 AGM, general secretary Alf Jenson announce that there had been an increase of membership from 20 in 1946 to 100 in 1949.
+At the 1950 AGM, general secretary Alf Jenson announced that there had been an increase of membership from 20 in 1946 to 100 in 1949.

 This year the club held a dinner, as opposed to a supper.
 It was held at Trinity Church Hall in January 1950.
-The guest of honor was Mrs. B. J. Dyke, a Fareham councilor, and J.P.
-It was she who suggested that the newly constructed red cross headquarters, near the quay viaduct, could be made available for club meetings; Mr. & Mrs. Fred Dyke I believe were benefactors to the red cross-premises.
+The guest of honour was Mrs B. J. Dyke, a Fareham councillor, and J.P.
+It was she who suggested that the newly constructed red cross headquarters, near the quay viaduct, could be made available for club meetings; Mr & Mrs Fred Dyke, I believe, were benefactors to the red-cross premises.
 This gesture was accepted and was to remain the clubs headquarters until 1978.

-The highlight of 1950 season was the track team winning the Portsmouth & Gosport track league championship against strong competition from rival clubs.
-The following year they finished runners-up while individual track and time trials records continued to tumble
+The highlight of the 1950 season was the track team winning the Portsmouth & Gosport track league championship against strong competition from rival clubs.
+The following year they finished runners-up while individual track and time trials records continued to tumble.